2025–26 South Korea network television schedule

-The 2025–26 network television schedule for the South Korea Major broadcast networks in the South Korea will cover the prime time hours from September 2025 to August 2026.
+The 2025–26 network television schedule for the South Korea Major broadcast networks in the South Korea will cover the prime time hours from July 2025 to June 2026.
 The schedule is followed by a list per network.

+Unlike the North American television season which typically begins in September, the South Korean broadcasting industry increasingly centers its major programming shifts around the second half of the year.
+In accordance with the Broadcasting Act of South Korea, major broadcast networks are required to maintain specific programming ratios (such as local content, animations, and specialized genres) which are evaluated on a semi-annual (half-yearly) basis.
+This regulatory cycle aligns with the industry's shift toward July-to-June seasonal planning.

 TV Chosun was the first to announce its initial fall schedule on Aug 29, 2025 via press release (without an upfront presentation), followed by tvN and SBS also decided to resume Wednesday-Thursday dramas, and the fall programming was released.

+Channel A released the first half of 2026 on December 17.

 EBS is not included, Because it consists mainly of documentaries, travel programs, and overseas documentaries.
 MBN are also not included It was excluded because there are many home shopping tie-in program.
 The broadcaster aired a branded content program in partnership with a home shopping channel.